Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Hardware-aware multi-programming compiler

-In order to evaluate the reliability of a partition, there are two factors that need to be considered: partition topology and error rates of two-qubit links and readout error of each qubit.
+In order to evaluate the reliability of a partition, three factors need to be considered: partition topology, error rates of two-qubit links, and readout error of each qubit.
 One-qubit gates are ignored for simplicity and because of their relatively low error rates compared to the other quantum operations.
-If there is a qubit pair in a partition that has strong crosstalk affected by other partitions, then \texttt{CNOT} error of this pair is added to the crosstalk effect.
+If there is a qubit pair in a partition that has strong crosstalk affected by other partitions, the \texttt{CNOT} error of this pair is replaced by the correlated \texttt{CNOT} error which takes crosstalk into account.
 Note that the most recent calibration data should be retrieved through the IBM Quantum Experience before each usage to ensure that the algorithm has access to the most accurate and up-to-date information.
 To evaluate the partition topology, we determine the longest shortest path (also called graph diameter) of the partition, denoted $L$.
-The smaller the longest shortest path is, the better the partition is connected and eventually fewer \texttt{SWAP} gates would be needed to make a connection between two qubits in a well-connected partition.
+The smaller the longest shortest path is, the better the partition is connected.
+Eventually, fewer additional gates would be needed to connect two qubits in a well-connected partition.

-We devise a reliability score metric for a partition that is the sum of the graph diameter $L$, average \texttt{CNOT} error rate of the links times the number of \texttt{CNOTs} of the circuit, and the sum of the readout error rate of each qubit in a partition (Eq.~\ref{eq:1}).
+We devise a fidelity score metric for a partition that is the sum of the graph diameter $L$, average \texttt{CNOT} error rate of the links times the number of \texttt{CNOTs} of the circuit, and the sum of the readout error rate of each qubit in a partition (shown in~\eqref{eq:1}).
 Note that the \texttt{CNOT} error rate includes the crosstalk effect if it exists.

 The graph diameter $L$ is always prioritized in this equation, since it is more than one order of magnitude larger than the other two factors.
-The partition with the smallest reliability score is selected.
+The partition with the smallest fidelity score is selected.
 It is supposed to have the best connectivity and the lowest error rate.
 Moreover, the partition algorithm prioritizes the quantum circuit with a large density because the input circuits are ordered by their densities during the parallelism manager process.
 The partition algorithm is then called for each circuit in order.
 However, GSP algorithm is expensive and time costly.
-For small circuits, GSP algorithm gives the best choice of partition.
+For small circuits, the GSP algorithm gives the best choice of partition.
 It is also useful to use it as a baseline to compare with other partition algorithms.
 For beyond NISQ, a better approach should be explored to overcome the complexity overhead.